 Because we need to balance risk with benefit.

-Because we need to trust the mothers to make safe choices.
+Because we need to trust pregnant people to make safe choices.

 Because not knowing what your choices are is as bad as having no choice at all.

 Because service users are confused by conflicting advice.

 Because informed choice and consent are so often lacking.

 Because everyone has a different perception of risk.

 Because we can’t know what is important to parents unless we ask!